lake-wg/edhoc/draft-ietf-lake-edhoc.md

 If the selected cipher suite is not the first cipher suite which the Responder supports in SUITES_I received in message_1, then Responder MUST discontinue the protocol, see {{resp-proc-msg1}}.
 If SUITES_I in message_1 is manipulated, then the integrity verification of message_2 containing the transcript hash TH_2 will fail and the Initiator will discontinue the protocol.

+# Mandatory-to-Implement Compliance Requirements {#mti}

+An implementation may support only Initiator or only Responder.
+An implementation may support only a single method.
+None of the methods are mandatory-to-implement.
+Implementations MUST support the EDHOC-Exporter.
+Implementations SHOULD support EDHOC-KeyUpdate.
+Implementaions MAY support message_4.

+Editor's note: Is any COSE header parameters (kid, cwt, uccs, x5t, c5c, etc. ) MTI?
+Editor's note: Is any credential type (UCCS, CWT, X.509, C509) MTI?
+Editor's note: Is support of EAD MTI?

+For many constrained IoT devices it is problematic to support more than one cipher suite.
+Existing devices can be expected to support either ECDSA or EdDSA.
+To enable as much interoperability as we can reasonably achieve, less constrained devices SHOULD implement both cipher suite 0 (AES-CCM-16-64-128, SHA-256, 8, X25519, EdDSA, AES-CCM-16-64-128, SHA-256) and cipher suite 2 (AES-CCM-16-64-128, SHA-256, 8, P-256, ES256, AES-CCM-16-64-128, SHA-256).
+Constrained endpoints SHOULD implement cipher suite 0 or cipher suite 2.
+Implementations only need to implement the algorithms needed for their supported methods.

 # Security Considerations {#security}

 ## Security Properties {#sec-prop}